 A lack of wind is a problem if you are growing plants in your home or in a greenhouse, since bees are not able to help with pollination.

-Extreme heat or cold can also stop bees from doing their work to pollinate flowers.
+For example, extreme heat or cold can also stop bees from doing their work to pollinate flowers.
+This is true even in “clean” areas where pesticides and chemicals are not used.

 There are a few ways to pollinate your pepper plants by hand.
 All of these methods come down to the same thing: the goal is to make the flowers vibrate, which releases pollen from the male part and sends it to the female part.

-Here are the 4 methods you can use for hand pollination:
+Here are the 4 methods you can use for hand pollination of pepper plants:

 A brush with stiff bristles could hurt your flowers, so use a brush with soft bristles.
 A paintbrush or toothbrush would work well to hand pollinate peppers.